US4429141

 cabenegrin II in 100 ml of aqueous ethanol (15:75) is

 prepared.
-Doses are prepared for administration by stirring 5
+Doses are prepared for administration by stirring

-ml of each of the respectve alcoholic solutions of the
+5 ml of each of the respectve alcoholic solutions of the

 compounds of the invention into 50 ml of water.

-[0031] Administration of the respective solutions is through a
+[0031] Administration of the respective solutions is through

-tube placed and advanced into the stomach of the dog.
+a tube placed and advanced into the stomach of the dog.

 Treatment is as follows: No immediate response is noted

 following therapy.
-Blood pressure, heart rate and respiration
+Blood pressure, heart rate and

-of breathing occurs followed by partial restoration of heart
+improvement of breathing occurs followed by partial

-rate and blood pressure.
-Continuous therapy is provided at 30
+restoration of heart rate and blood pressure.
+Continuous

-minute intervals in 50 ml water until all monitored vital
+therapy is provided at 30 minute intervals in 50 ml water

-signs return to within 10% of control.
-The effective dose
+until all monitored vital signs return to within 10% of

-range is between 10 to 20 ml of antivenom extract per animal.
+control.
+The effective dose range is between 10 to 20 ml of

-From two to four doses are required.
-After observation for
+antivenom extract per animal.
+From two to four doses are

-8-10 hours the animals are placed in a holding cage with food
+placed in a holding cage with food and water.
+At 24 hours,

-and water.
-At 24 hours, all 7 dogs show signs of depressed
+all 7 dogs show signs of depressed activity.
+At 72 hours,

-activity.
-At 72 hours, all dogs are taking food and water.
-No
+all dogs are taking food and water.
+No additional therapy is

 [0032] Three adult beagle dogs are used to demonstrate the